 What Are The Alternatives When Everything is in Lockdown?

-Though Aussie schools are still open, and only newly arrived travellers are actually expected to self-quarantine, for the next few weeks, or months, our world is shrinking a little, so we will need to be creative if we are to stay active and not go just a little bit nuts.
+Though some Aussie schools are still open and we can still get groceries, our world is shrinking a little, so we will need to be creative if we are to stay active, keep learning and not go just a little bit nuts.

 Here are some suggestions on what you can do if you can’t get to the museum, movies, gigs or the gym.